varshinireddyt/Assesment/Assesment1/Readme.md

-For implementation of the model: KPI_SOFT.ipynb
+For implementation of the model: KPI_Soft.ipynb